krrahul79/AzureCertification/README.md

 Combine resources to deliver services
 Scale up and down as necessary
 You don't touch the OS - managed by Microsoft

+SaaS

+Complete cloud application
+You just manage the data

+Sass is used for:
+Gain acess to sophiscated applications
+Pay only for what you use
+Mobilise your workforce easily
+Access app data from anywhere